 Our children have lost the most during the pandemic.
 Especially in education; so many of our children have fallen behind in their school work and have missed critical social interactions with their classmates.
 Our teachers have been amazing - transitioning to and from virtual learning, welcoming students back to class under challenging circumstances, and now with the Missouri Legislature attempting to micro manage their classrooms.

 For too many years Missouri has been last in the nation for economic growth.
-We are too busy hoping trickle down economy works, even though it never has.
-Over the last decade Missouri has cut taxes for corporations in the hope it will create jobs in the state, yet our gains hardly make up for our losses.
-Geographically, Missouri sits in the middle of this nation – our interstate highways and rivers that should place us at the center of commerce - yet we languish with empty store fronts and factories.
+Over the last decade Missouri has cut taxes for corporations and the ultra-rich in the hope it will create jobs in the state, yet our gains don't make up for our losses.
+Geographically, Missouri sits in the middle of this nation – our interstate highways and rivers should place us at the center of commerce - yet we languish with empty storefronts and factories.

 I believe in the saying “show me your budget, and I’ll show you your values.”
 Our state’s budget serves as a moral contract with our citizens.
 Every year, it is up to the state government to allocate the tax dollars you pay to maintain and improve our quality of living.